bilal192/Simple-Card-Game/README.md

 ## How To Play the game

 - Press the 'Code' button on the right.
-- The Downloaded the ZIP file.
+- Downloaded the ZIP file.
 - Then Open the index.HTML file.
 - Have fun and GOOD LUCK